gardener/garden-setup/README.md

     - <major region>-<minor region>-<zone>          # Example: europe-west1-d
   credentials:                                      # credentials to get access to the seed cluster through service account
 ```
 Contains the information where Gardener will create seed clusters.
-By default, the *initialseed* component will create a seed resource using your base cluster as seed cluster. **[JH: Is this the default even if users provide different region details above compared to `landscape.cluster.region`?]**
+By default, the *initial seed* component will create a seed resource using your base cluster as seed cluster. **[JH: Is this the default even if users provide different region details above compared to `landscape.cluster.region`?] -> Issue?**

 | Field | Type | Description | Example |Iaas Provider Documentation |
 |:------|:--------|:--------|:--------|:--------|